-Students may enroll in any Honors Class for which they've met the prerequisites and in which there is space.
-Students must also meet two of the following requirements for acceptance in an Honors Class:
+Students must meet the of the following requirements for acceptance in an Honors Class:

+- 1. Met all prerequisites

-- 1. Previous year teacher recommendation
+- 2. Previous year teacher recommendation

-- 2. Minimum MAP requirements
+- 3. Minimum MAP requirements

-- 3. Specific department requirements
+- 4. Incoming Freshman may only sign up for a maximum of two honors courses